 Phelps is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Phelps who are college-educated is close to the national average for all communities of 21.84%: 20.76% of the adults in Phelps have a bachelor's degree or advanced degree.
+The education level of Phelps citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.76% of adults 25 and older in Phelps have a college degree.

 The people who call Phelps home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Phelps residents report their race to be White, followed by Asian.
 Important ancestries of people in Phelps include German, Irish, Polish, Finnish, and English.